cambiegroup/flowchem/docs/development/additional/add_device/example_explained.md

 of the SyringePump class.
 We just need to overwrite the methods according to our specific connectivity commands from the device.

 We now have two modules to work on: `ml600.py` and `ml600_pump.py`.
-We will start by focusing on the less complicated module, X. To avoid overwhelming the reader, we will choose a specific functionality of the device and follow how the data is carried out through the modules.
+We will start by focusing on the less complicated module, `ml600_pump.py`.
+To avoid overwhelming the reader, we will choose a specific functionality of the device and follow how the data is carried out through the modules.
 For example, let's focus on a specific function `is_pumping`.

 ## Component Module `ml600_pump.py`